 The Björn Borg trademark was registered in Sweden in 1989 and established in the Swedish apparel market in the first half of the 1990s.
 The first Björn Borg store was opened in Stockholm in 1994.

-Today Sweden accounts for 34 percent of total brand sales.
-Björn Borg products are sold by about 900 retailers around the country, through Björn Borg’s ten stores, two of which are factory outlets, and online.
+Today Sweden accounts for 33 percent of total brand sales.
+Björn Borg products are sold by about 900 retailers around the country, through Björn Borg’s eight stores, two of which are factory outlets, as well as online.

 Today Björn Borg has broad distribution in the Swedish market, where all its product groups are represented.
 Further expansion at the retail level is done selectively with existing and new product categories such as sports apparel and performance underwear.
-Brand sales rose 21 percent in 2018 compared with the previous year.
+Brand sales rose 1 percent in 2019 compared with the previous year.

-The Netherlands was the Björn Borg brand’s second largest market in 2018, with 22 percent of total brand sales.
+The Netherlands was the Björn Borg brand’s second largest market in 2019, with 29 percent of total brand sales.
 Operations in the country date back to 1993, when the brand quickly established a market position through growing volumes and a broad presence.
-Björn Borg products are currently sold by around 660 retailers and nine Björn Borg stores.
-Björn Borg products from every product area are sold in the Dutch market, where brand sales decreased 4 percent during the year.
+Björn Borg products are currently sold by around 660 retailers and ten Björn Borg stores.
+Every product area is sold in the Dutch market, where brand sales rose 34 percent during the year.

 Other smaller markets

 Brand sales are decreasing in many smaller markets with the exceptions of Switzerland, Slovenia and France, where sales are on the rise.
 Björn Borg has chosen to focus more on what it considers its key markets, i.e., Northern Europe.